A Conversation with Spica’s Information Systems and Security Manager, Joshua Stimson

 Could you walk us through your typical day as an Information Systems and Security Manager?
 What does your daily routine look like, and are there any specific tasks or rituals that kickstart your day?

 Certainly.
 My day typically begins with diving into emails, a routine that many of us share.
 Given the dynamic nature of cybersecurity, I’m subscribed to various mailing lists and newsletters covering topics like cybersecurity, governance, and compliance.
-The initial scan helps me stay abreast of any significant developments in the infosphere.
+The initial scan helps me stay abreast of any significant developments in the info-sphere.
 Additionally, I look out for any team members facing challenges or seeking clarification on security matters.
 Addressing these queries promptly is a priority.

 The first wave of emails also serves as a catch-up mechanism for any issues that may have arisen during my offline hours.
 If there’s something urgent, that becomes my immediate focus, whether it’s responding to inquiries or solving problems.